 The Tales covered by this guide include: The Knight's Tale The Miller's Tale The Reeve's Tale The Wife of Bath The Franklin's Tale The Pardoner's Tale Our next edition, published September 2016, will also include The Merchant's Tale.
 All you need to know about Geoffrey Chaucer's The Canterbury Tales is...

-All you need to know about Jane Austen's Pride and Prejudice is in this advanced guide to the text.
+All you need to know about Emily Brontë's's Wuthering Heights is in this advanced guide to the text.
 Connell Guides are advanced guide books that offer sophisticated analysis and broad critical perspectives for higher-level GCSE and A Level English Literature students.
-Written by leading academics, Connell Guides are clear,...
+Written by leading academics, Connell Guides are clear, concise...